eniac/mu2sls/README.md

   * Create a processor object that uses these two transports.

 I also created a client `compose-post-client.py` to test out that this interfacing works!

+### Interfacing with the rest of the microservices application

+We need to make sure that the microservices all run and then that OpenFaaS is running, and then that the openfaas port is forwarded in the host (but not in 8080, but rather in 8090).

+Note that since we forward the gateway port in the host, we need to make sure that the HttpClient in the mciroservice connects to the host.

+> WARNING: There is a bug with buffered transport, I am not sure what exactly it is, but it leads to parsing of responses failing due to a \n in the middle of requests.

 ## Experimental and exploratory scripting to make the openfaas experiment work